necdetsanli/EyeRest/README.md

 - 🧱 **Safe defaults**
   - Reminders are **enabled by default** on every start.
   - Per-session configuration only (no persistent settings written to disk unless you decide to add that).

+- ℹ️ **About dialog**
+  - Shows app name, version, author information, a short privacy note, and a link to the GitHub repository.

 ---